 *Note: Radius is based on files shared via this website only*

 - Distant peaks option: * removed *

 - Furthest North, South East or West option : * removed *

 - Tracklogs / Satellite tracking will be used to verify routes, flight and then for scoring.
 It is recommended that participants make back-up GPS tracklogs (IGC format) using their own instruments so that they can be submitted to supplement live tracking data acquired during the race if technical problems occur and to help verify any disputes.

 - Penalties for travelling light : On each competition day, competitors can elect to leave their flying kit behind for the whole day.
 By doing so, all points scored on that day will have a factorial value applied that reduces the value of the peaks bagged during that day (For instance: if the Task Committee deem that the factorial should be 0.8 for the day in question then a score of 100 points bagged in the day would be reduced to 80 points – a 20% penalty) Note, the event organisers reserve the right to remove this penalty if the Task Committee agree that no competitor should fly and that ALL participants should leave their flying kit and carry only the equipment needed for a safe day in the mountains.

-- The race will normally begin at 8am.
+- The race will begin between 7 and 7.30am.
 Any change to this plan will be shared by SMS/group chat facility.

-- A compulsory over-night rest period begins at 9.00pm on Saturday.
+- A compulsory over-night rest period begins at 9.00pm on Friday.
 All competitors need to stop flying by 8pm (obligatory land-by time) and report in their last position to the event organisers by 9pm.
-Competitors can start racing again at 7am on the next morning.
+Competitors can start racing again from 7am on the next morning.
 They must start from within a 400m radius of the race ending location registered at 9pm the previous evening.